Sam Malone (politician): 2005 discipline incident

-On May 14, 2005, after commanding his son to strip naked, Malone disciplined his son for failing grades and misbehavior by striking his bared body repeatedly with a leather belt.
-Without the protection of clothing, the son developed extensive welts across his back, chest, stomach, legs and buttocks.
+On May 14, 2005, after commanding his son to strip naked, Malone disciplined his son for failing grades and misbehavior by striking his bare body repeatedly with a leather belt.
+Without the protection of clothing, the son developed extensive welts across his back, chest, stomach, legs, and buttocks.

 The son later put on his clothes and with a friend dialed 911, afraid to return home.
 A relative took the child to the hospital and Malone was arrested.
 The relative told news reporters that some of the welts didn't subside until a month later.
 A few welts healed only after months passed and a report in the Cincinnati Enquirer stated one welt on his buttock disappeared only in December, more than six months later.

 After Malone's arrest, he was tried for domestic violence.
-The Cincinnati DA recused himself from the case, citing a conflict of interest since Malone was on the board at the time.
+The Cincinnati DA recused himself from the case, citing a conflict of interest since Malone was on the board then.
 The prosecution deemed that while Malone may have started with a spanking, he took it too far.
 The audio of the teen's 911 call and a news report showing the kid's injuries were aired nationally.
-Malone maintained that in the state of Ohio, he has a right to discipline his child anyway he saw fit, including spanking if necessary.
+Malone maintained that in Ohio, he has a right to discipline his child any way he sees fit, including spanking if necessary.
 He also maintained that the child resisted, causing the hits elsewhere than his buttocks.
 It was also stated that he took off his dress shirt for greater leverage and threatened to "beat the black off him".
 Malone was ultimately acquitted, but still sternly lectured by the judge.